AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Frame number
 : Frame number increases strictly monotonically in decode order.

-**Note:** Frame number is not the same as Frame ID in [AV1 specification].
-{:.alert .alert-info }

 Instantaneous Decidability of Decodability (IDD)
 : The ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode the information present in that first and following packets.

-Predefined frame
-: A Frame for which the spatial ID, temporal ID, DTIs, Referred frames, and Chain information is contained in the template_dependency_structure and referenced using frame_dependency_template_id.
+Not present indication
+: An indication for a frame, that it is not associated with a given Decode target.

 Referred frame
 : A Frame on which the current frame depends.

-Required
+Required indication
-: An indication for a frame, associated with a given Decode target, that it belongs to the Decode target and has neither a Discardable nor a Switch indication.
+: An indication for a frame, associated with a given Decode target, that it belongs to the Decode target and has neither a Discardable indication nor a Switch indication.

-**Note:** A Frame belonging to more than one Decode target may be Required for one Decode target and not Required (i.e, either Discardable or Switch) for another.
+**Note:** A Frame belonging to more than one Decode target may be required for one Decode target and not required (i.e, either discardable or switch) for another.
 {:.alert .alert-info }